Envirosult's Business Model

 Goal:

-- Seeking Investment Capital to develop and apply for Federal and State loans and grants in order to provide citizens of the United States in small communities with Environmental education, playgrounds, safe and clean drinking waters and soils.
+— Donations will be used to aid application Federal and State grants in order to provide citizens of the United States in small communities with Environmental education, safer playgrounds, safer and clean drinking waters and soils.

 Focus:

-- Initially, assist small cities in more rural parts of USA with clean drinking water, playgrounds and infrastructure upgrade and repair funding needs.
+Initially, assist small cities in more rural parts of USA.
+Clean drinking water, playgrounds, infrastructure assistance and repair funding needs.

 Social And Economic Benefits: